rocketjishao/tagSeq/README.md

 # NAD-tagSeq data analysis procedure

-1. In MiniConda3 active virtual environment, run pycoQC to visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
+1. In MiniConda3 active virtual environment,
+   Run pycoQC to visualize the summary file generated from the sequencing and do the quality control analysis of the basecalling results:
    Type in the command below.
 Open the html file with web browser to visualize the results.

         $ pycoQC –f sequencing_summary.txt –o pycoQC.html